 If you only require a quote for a credit card or loan, you can ask for a soft (quotation) search instead of a credit search.
 This won't impact your score.

 When money is tight, many people choose to pay their insurance costs in instalments each month.
+This can be a much more manageable method.
 But if you do this, you will not only end up paying more money for your cover in the long run, but you'll also be potentially affecting your credit rating.
 Some providers charge an APR of as much as 40% for monthly paying customers.
+Paying in full is a much more desirable method and will mean less of an impact on your credit file.

 If your credit rating is poor, you can rebuild it by taking out a credit rebuilding loan or card.
 As long as you operate this account wisely and make your repayments on time and in full, you can make huge steps towards repairing your file.